Veronica Nunn

 Veronica Elaine Nunn (born October 7, 1957) is an American jazz vocalist, singer-songwriter, producer, recording artist, educator, and podcaster.
 Internationally recognized for her expressive vocal style and versatility, she is best known as the longtime featured vocalist with singer songwriter, artist Michael Franks.
-In addition to a multifaceted performance career, she is the co-founder and Acting CEO of Full Gallop Entertainment Inc. and Dead Horse Records, and is deeply involved in arts education and nonprofit leadership.

 Early life and education

-Nunn was born in Little Rock, Arkansas and was immersed in a variety of musical styles including gospel and jazz.
+Nunn was born in Little Rock, Arkansas and was immersed in a variety of musical styles, including gospel and jazz.
 Her first club performances in Little Rock was with jazz pianist Art Porter, Sr. She moved to New York City in the late 1970s to study theology at Lehman College, supporting herself by singing in clubs in Harlem and Greenwich Village.
-In New York she was mentored by saxophonist George \"Big Nick\" Nicholas. - a key educator of John Coltrane.
-Saxophonist Nicholas helped her break into the city’s jazz scene.
+In New York, she was mentored by saxophonist George "Big Nick" Nicholas. - a key educator of John Coltrane.
+Nicholas helped her break into the city's jazz scene.

 Career

 Performance and recordings

 Since 1993, Nunn has been the featured vocalist for Michael Franks.
 She has appeared on his albums such as Watching the Snow, Rendezvous in Rio, and Time Together.

 She co-founded Dead Horse Records in 1997 with her husband, jazz pianist Travis Shook.
+She serves as Acting CEO of both Dead Horse Records and Full Gallop Entertainment.

 She has performed internationally and domestically with a list of artists that includes Eddie Harris, Eddie Durham, Doc Cheatum, Eddie Chamblee, Pheeroan akLaff, Don Byron, Lee Ritenour, Dave Grusin (the G in GRP Records), John Pizzarelli, Jay Anderson, Jaz Sawyer, Jennifer Vincent, Sean Conly, Jacques Schwarz-Bart, James Hurt, Mark Egan, Jay Azzolina, Neil Caine, Roy Hargrove, Astrud & João Gilberto, Michael Bowie, James Carter, Oscar Neves, Rodney Kendricks, Café, Spanky Davis, Manolo Badrena, Ron McClure, Buddy Williams, Bob Cunningham, Bross Townsend, and Xavier Davis and others.

-Style

 Nunn’s vocal style blends traditional jazz with gospel and blues influences, emphasizing soulful phrasing and lyrical interpretation.
+In a direct comparison of Veronica Nunn and Michael Franks, PopMatters wrote that "Franks is outsung by a mile in most respects, but you can hear how carefully he places every syllable along the beat, actually swinging the tune more precisely and powerfully than Nunn, who approaches it more as a soul singer".

-Podcasting and Leadership
+Podcasting

 In 2013, she launched the podcast Tales From the Jazz Side, which she produces and hosts.

-She serves as Acting CEO of both Dead Horse Records and Full Gallop Entertainment.
-She is also active in nonprofit work as: